INFORMSJoC/2024.0719/README.md

 The "sensitivityanalyses" folder includes all instances used for sensitivity analyses considered in Section 4.4.
 Each instance (denoted by "N_M1_M2_E_I") represents a QCP problem with N variables, M1 convex constraints, and M2 non-convex constraints.
 Note that E is the number of nonnegative eigenvalues in the matrix and I is the instance id.

-The "JDE" and "TTRS" folders include all instances of the joint decision and estimation (JDE) problem and the two-trust-region subproblem (TTRS) considered in Section 4.5.
+The "JDE" and "TTRS" folders include all instances of the joint decision and estimation (JDE) problem and the two-trust-region subproblem (TTRS) considered in Section 4.5, respectively.
 Each instance (denoted by "N_I") represents a corresponding problem with N variables.
 Note that I is the instance id.

-The "unitbox" folder includes all randomly generated unitbox instances considered in Appendix F. Each instance (denoted by "N_M_D_I") represents an unitbox QCP problem with N variables and M constraints.
+The "unitbox" folder includes all randomly generated unitbox instances considered in Appendix F. Each instance (denoted by "N_M_D_I") represents a unitbox QCP problem with N variables and M constraints.
 Note that D is the density (%) of the matrix and I is the instance id.

 ## Results